 But the trend is quite clear.
 We have a significant deficit to catch up with, and time is running out.

-The party has therefore identified some groups where it needs to focus for the rest of the election campaign.
+The party has therefore identified some groups where they need to focus for the rest of the election campaign.